krobelus/rate-experiments/thesis.md

 for our benchmarks, as we showed in Figure @fig:correlation-reason-deletions.
 An optimization could consist of an efficiently computable criterion to determine if some reason clause is unique.
-A simple criterion is as follows: if a reason clause for some literal $l$ is deleted, check if unit clause
-$l$ is in the formula.
+A simple criterion is as follows: if a reason clause for some literal $l$ is deleted, check if unit clause $l$ is in the formula.
 If it is, then the deleted reason is not unique and the shared UP-model will definitely not change.
-This criterion might be sufficient for the proofs produced by the second variant of the patches from [section 3][3 DRAT Proofs without Deletions of Unique Reason Clauses].
+This criterion might be sufficient for the proofs produced by the second variant of the patches from [section 3][3 A Small Tweak to Proof Generation in `MiniSat`-based SAT Solvers].

 State-of-the-art DRAT checkers are heavily optimized for speed but they keep the entire input proof and the resulting LRAT proof in memory.
 If the available